bluecmd/fest/README.md

 Daemons or API clients will be authenticated using mutual TLS authentication which will optionally be passed onto the backend.

+This is implemented by watching the TLS handshake to extract the client certificate information from the handshake, allowing the connection to still be end-to-end encrypted, and the client certificate to be forwarded to the backend.

 ## Authorization